intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 --- abstract

 Long-term interoperability of protocols is an important goal of the network standards process.
-Part of realizing long-term protocol deployment success is the ability to support change.
-Change can require adjustments such as extending the protocol, modifying usage patterns within the current protocol constraints, or a creating a replacement protocol.
-This document presents considerations for protocol designers and implementers about applying techniques such as greasing or protocol variability as a means to exercise maintenance concepts.
+Deployment success can depend on supporting change, which can include modifying how the protocol is used, extending the protocol, or replacing the protocol.
+This document presents concepts, considerations, and techniques related to protocol maintenance, such as greasing or variability.
+The intended audience is protocol designers and implementers.

 --- middle